Warwick-Allen/essays/theological_profile.md

 - **Physical Death**: Universal consequence of Adam's sin (corporate/biological), but not personal punishment for those without guilt.
 - **Enmity with God**: Unregenerate persons are enemies of God due to personal sin once accountable.

-**Alignment**: Total depravity aligns with Reformed theology.
-The position on corruption without inherited guilt aligns with many Free Will Baptists, some Anabaptists, and Churches of Christ, whilst differing from Reformed, Catholic, Orthodox, and Wesleyan positions that affirm inherited guilt.
+**Alignment**: Total depravity aligns with the Reformed theology.
+The position on corruption without inherited guilt aligns with many Free Will Baptists, some Anabaptists, and Churches of Christ, whilst differing from the Reformed, Catholic, Orthodox, and Wesleyan positions that affirm inherited guilt.

 ### Sin
 - **Definition**: Failure to follow God's commands; offence against God.